Grant-Archibald-MS/powerfuldev-testing/learning/03-running-your-first-test.md

 3. **Power Platform Command Line Tools**: Install the Power Platform Command Line tools to interact with your Power Platform environment.
 4. **.NET 8.0 SDK**: Download and install the .NET 8.0 SDK to build the code.

-These instructions apply to the [inner ring](../context/ring-deployment-model.md) using a build from source strategy as these changes are included in the pac cli many of these steps are not required.
+These instructions apply to the [inner ring](../context/ring-deployment-model.md) using a build from source strategy.
+As these changes are included in the [pac test run](https://learn.microsoft.com/power-platform/developer/cli/reference/test) many of these steps are not required.
 {: .notice--success}

 This can seem daunting, but the following steps will help you with this process assuming you are using Microsoft Windows as your local operating system.